 Thanks to the dedicated mountain biking community in the area, this sport is one of the most popular recreational activities at Stony Creek.
-The mountain bike trails and skills course are maintained in partnership with the Clinton River Area Mountain Bike Association.
+The mountain bike trails and skills course are maintained in partnership with the Clinton River Area Mountain Bike Association, a chapter of the International Mountain Bicycling Association.